Osyna/Drives_Mapper/README.md

 # Update Even Faster now thank to ...
 Rust it destroy any python libraries

-Drop drive_mapper.pyd at same location of your script, its already compiled so no need of rust+cargo install For a Full Scan of C whith millions of files and folder/subfolders in less than 1 minutes.
+Drop drives_mapper.pyd at same location of your script, its already compiled so no need of rust+cargo install For a Full Scan of C whith millions of files and folder/subfolders in less than 1 minutes.

 then use the following code :
 ```

-import drive_mapper
+import drives_mapper
 import time

 # Define the root directory to scan, the path for the SQLite database, and the batch size